Iwasawa theory and p-adic L-functions over $\mathbf{Z}_p^2$-extensions: Introduction

-In our paper \cite{leiloefflerzerbes12} (joint with Antonio Lei), we use the $2$-variable $p$-adic regulator to study the critical slope $p$-adic $L$-function of an ordinary CM modular form.
-More precisely, we prove the analogue of \cite[Theorem 2]{bellaiche11} for the critical slope $p$-adic $L$-function attached to $f$ arising from Kato's Euler system.
+In our paper \cite{leiloefflerzerbes12} (joint with Antonio Lei), we use the $2$-variable $p$-adic regulator to study the critical slope $p$-adic $L$-functions of an ordinary CM modular form.
+In this case, there are two candidates for the $p$-adic $L$-function, one arising from Kato's Euler system and a second from $p$-adic modular symbols.
+The latter has been studied by Bella\"\i che \cite{bellaiche11}, who has proved a formula (Theorem 2 of \emph{op.cit.}) relating it to the Katz $L$-function for the CM field.
+We use the methods of the present paper to prove a corresponding formula for the $L$-function arising from Kato's construction, implying that the two $p$-adic $L$-functions in fact coincide.